Do you want to translate your WordPress site into multiple languages?

 Displaying Language Switcher on Your WordPress Site

-You can choose a drop-down, or use language names with flags.
-Once you are done, click the save button to store your widget settings.
+Once you are done, click the ‘Update’ button to store your widget settings.

 You can now preview your site to see the language switcher in action.